zendframework/zend-expressive-swoole/docs/book/v2/hot-code-reload.md

 return [
     'zend-expressive-swoole' => [
         'hot-code-reload' => [
-            // Since 2.3.0: Set to true to enable hot code reload.
+            // Set to true to enable hot code reload; the default is false.
-            // This is false by default.
             'enable' => true,

             // Time in milliseconds between checks to changes in files.